opiumozor/Install-Python-on-CoreOs/README.md

-# python-on-coreos
+# Install Python on CoreOS
 Python on CoreOS. works well with ansible.

-this script install Active Python x86_64 binary to CoreOS.
+This script install Active Python 3.6 x86_64 binary to CoreOS.

 INSTALL